ppy/osu-wiki/news/2021-02-01-mappers-report-january.md

 And with that, we conclude the first issue of the Mappers’ Report in the year 2021.
 This time a little bit shorter than the last one, but at least we made it in time!

-As always, should you have anything interesting mapping or modding related you would like to see being mentioned in the next issue, please do not hesitate to contact [Feerum](https://osu.ppy.sh/users/4815717) or drop by in the `#mappers-report` channel on the [osu! community discord server](https://discord.gg/0Vxo9AsejDkGlk3H "Discord")!
+As always, should you have anything interesting mapping or modding related you would like to see being mentioned in the next issue, please do not hesitate to contact [Feerum](https://osu.ppy.sh/users/4815717) or drop by in the `#mappers-report` channel on the [osu! community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H "Discord")!

 Hope to see you there soon, thank you for reading and stay safe and healthy!